Factbox - Pledges of loans to IMF after Dec 9 EU summit

-BRUSSELS European leaders said last week they could boost the crisis-fighting resources of the International Monetary Fund by up to 200 billion euros (167 billion pounds) as one of the ways to convince markets that money invested in euro zone debt was safe.
+BRUSSELS European leaders said on Dec 9 they could boost the crisis-fighting resources of the International Monetary Fund by up to 200 billion euros (167 billion pounds) as one of the ways to convince markets that money invested in euro zone debt was safe.

-The 17 countries of the euro zone are to come up with 150 billion euros, while non-euro zone countries from the European Union could provide another 50 billion.
+The 17 countries of the euro zone will come up with 150 billion euros, while non-euro zone countries from the European Union could provide up to 50 billion.
 The leaders said they expected non-European countries to contribute too.

 Mexico, which now chairs the Group of 20 heavyweight economies, sees broad consensus among its member countries for an increase in IMF resources in the first months of 2012.